 Kevin: And it was funny because they said, ‘they may kill you in the reviews but look at what they did with Wicked (the Stephen Schwartz musical)’ … They killed it!
 I mean they lambasted it!
 The reviews made it look like it was the worst show ever but now it’s had (twelve) years of box office success so … the reviewers don’t know anything. (laughs)

 Christopher: That’s good to know!
-You told me once that Guy Jarrett (1881-1972) is a magician who inspires you.
+You told me once that Guy Jarrett magician and inventor (1881-1972) is someone who inspires you.
 I wondered if you could tell me what it was for you that put Jarrett in a league of his own and what is it that you’ve taken from him in terms of inspiration and thinking?

 Kevin: Yeah, Guy Jarrett was this amazing free thinker who – when everyone else was building big clunky boxes, Jarrett was a master of inches and trying to make (stage illusion boxes) that were just big enough to get people in.
 He’d build equipment for specific people rather than something that could be used by anyone in the company.
 And he was coming up with ideas that were wonderfully original.
 The idea of the Bangkok Bungalow, being able to casually move the doll house from here to there, close it up and suddenly someone appears.
 So really amazing ideas, and he’s led me to think in other directions too…